Yogesh-K-Matkar/react_concept_react_app/README.md

     Error: Adjacent JSX elements must be wrapped in an enclosing tag.

+4. To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
+    Then comes the React concept of Fragments,

+    e.g.

+        const ComponentName=()=>
+        {
+          return(
+                  <>
+                    jsx multiple elements
+                  </>
+                );
+        }

-4. Every JSX tag needs to be closed.
+5. Every JSX tag needs to be closed.
 You can use self-closing tags for elements that don't have children

     e.g.

         < img src="url"/ >

-5. Working/Processing on Objects
+6. Working/Processing on Objects

-    5.1.
+    6.1.
 Destructuring Object Properties:-

     Destructuring is a way to extract properties from an object and assign them to variables.